vega/altair/doc/user_guide/data_transformers.rst

     alt.data_transformers.enable('s3')

-Storing JSON data in a separate directory
+Storing JSON Data in a Separate Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When creating many charts with ``alt.data_transformers.enable('json')`` the